sublimehq/sublime_text/README.md

 *   Explain briefly what the enhancement is and why you think it would be useful.
 *   Provide any other necessary or useful information regarding your issue, such as (code) examples or related links.

-Note: "enhancements" are modifications to existing behaviour as opposed to something entirely new.
+Note: "enhancements" are modifications to existing behavior as opposed to something entirely new.

 ---